Suresh Bhat: Works

 Roopgandha and Ranga maazhaa wegalaa were the recipients of the state literary awards sponsored by the Government of Maharashtra in their respective years of publication.

-Poet Ilahi Jamadar was his student in Pune.
+Poet Pradeep Niphadkar and ghazal writer Ilahi Jamadar were his students in Pune.

 His famous song on B. R. Ambedkar 'Bhimraya Ghe Tuzya Ya Lekranchi Vandana' (father Ambedkar, take these offerings from your children).

 Bhat's poems are generally classified as Marathi ghazals.

 Bhat's best-known verses gained popularity after they were set to music by Hridaynath Mangeshkar, and were sung by Lata Mangeshkar and Asha Bhosle.

 Bhat's poem 'Maayboli' was composed by music director Kaushal Inamdar as the Marathi Abhimaangeet as a song featuring more than 450 singers.